 I did see a guy fishing at the lake but didn't stick around long enough to see how successful he was.
 If you want to give it a shot, make sure you are educated about current fishing regulations for the area.

 This valley and Williwaw can get very windy (a plus for avoiding mosquitoes).
 Make sure your tent is secure and facing west.

 The pass to get into Williwaw Valley and the Long Lake area itself are military lands.
 You will need to get a permit to hike there and let them know.
 Link here for more information.

 The Prospect Heights Parking Lot requires a $5 parking fee (bring exact amount).
-The price for an annual parking is $40.
-You can purchase a pass at the Federal Building at 4th and F or the Atwood Building on 7th and E, 12th Floor.
+The price for an annual parking pass is $60.
+You can purchase a pass at the Federal Building at 4th and F or the Atwood Building on 7th and E, 13th Floor.